 Sabine Pass LNG entered into an EPC LNG tank contract with Zachry and Diamond pursuant to which Zachry and Diamond will furnish all plant, labor, materials, tools, supplies, equipment, transportation, supervision, technical, professional and other services, and perform all operations necessary and required to satisfactorily engineer, procure and construct the two Phase 2 - Stage 1 LNG storage tanks.
 In addition, Sabine Pass LNG has the option (to be elected on or before March 31, 2007) for Zachry and Diamond to engineer, procure materials for and construct a sixth LNG storage tank, with the cost and completion date to be agreed upon if the option is exercised.
+We do not expect Sabine Pass LNG to exercise this option.
 The tank contract provides that Zachry and Diamond will receive a lump-sum, total fixed price payment for the two Phase 2 - Stage 1 tanks of approximately \$140.9 million, which is subject to adjustment based on fluctuations in the cost of labor and certain materials, including the steel used in the Phase 2 - Stage 1 tanks, and change orders.
 See "Description of Principal Construction Agreements-Phase 2 - Stage 1 EPC LNG Tank Contract."